 We strongly recommend weighing your time commitment and invested capital return potential when analyzing potential franchise profits.

-In order to evaluate a franchise, the investor needs to take into account the initial investment, the expected profit (after the business becomes stable), the compensation for their time, and a fair expected yearly return (7% in this case).
+In order to evaluate a franchise, the investor needs to take into account the The amount of funds necessary to begin operations of a business or franchise including the first three months of operation…., the expected profit (after the business becomes stable), the compensation for their time, and a fair expected yearly return (7% in this case).

 For this example, assume that the initial investment consists of $250,000 (including working capital), compensation for your time calculated at $80,000 and the yearly profits after three years are $200,000.